 [PLEASE NOTE that Catch Me If You Can is the first title in a continuous series that will carry over three books.
 Book 2 will be released in February 2015]

-Christina normally writes in strictly romance, so adding suspense is a new venture for her.
+Christina normally exclusively writes romance, so adding suspense is a new venture for her.
 I certainly couldn’t tell, because she did it with such expertise that my little fingers couldn’t push the ‘Next Page’ button fast enough on my antiquated Kindle.
 Naomi and Marcus’ chemistry practically cast flames across my screen.
 Add the titillation of piecing together how their pursuit of the bad guys connects them on levels they never imagined, and you’ve got a perfect recipe for stellar entertainment.
 I’ll tell you one thing, I couldn’t figure out the end and I pretty much stopped reading suspense years ago, because I always figure out what’s going on.
 Not so in this case!
 If you’re looking for a great quick read with romance and mystery, I highly recommend Catch Me If You Can.

 This was my first book by this author, but it definitely won’t be my last.
 I’ve got A Crazy Little Thing Called Love waiting for me now.